Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 The Fourteenth Instead of the Fifteenth

-Some Southern Chinese “celebrate” the festival on the fourteenth instead of the fifteenth, the most notable example being Hong Kong.
+Some Southern Chinese communities “celebrate” the festival on the fourteenth instead of the fifteenth, the most notable example being Hong Kong.
 In Hong Kong horror movies, the “spookiest” day of the ghost month is always stated as the fourteenth.

 In Taoism, the Festival Is Called “Zhongyuan Jie”